bugcrowd/disclosure-policy/setting_up_a_responsible_disclosure_program.md

 2. A Hall of Fame is a page that lists researchers who have contributed valid, unique vulnerabilities to your team, and is a form of recognition that costs your team nothing.
 Researchers take pride in being listed, so make sure to add contributors when appropriate and properly manage your hall of fame.

 ##### 8. Fix fast
 1. Make sure you resolve the vulnerability quickly.
-For most researchers, this is the most important part - Seeing the positive impact of their work.
+For most researchers, this is the most important part - seeing the positive impact of their work.